Hwasong-16B: Responses after Hwasong-16B's maiden flight

-The launch was condemned by the United Kingdom as a breach of United Nations Security Council resolutions.

-Japan's Prime Minister Fumio Kishida condemned the launch as "damaging for regional and international peace and stability".
+The launch was condemned by the United Kingdom as a breach of United Nations Security Council resolutions. while Japan's Prime Minister Fumio Kishida also condemned it as "damaging for regional and international peace and stability".

 South Korea's Ministry of Foreign Affairs confirmed a joint investigation ongoing with the U.S., and subsequently on 3 April 2024 it seized a ship off the coast of South Korea in violation of North Korean sanctions.

 Variants

 MaRV variant

 Prior to the April 2024 test of Hwasong-16B with hypersonic glide vehicle (HGV), in January 2024, a variant of Hwasong-16B with maneuverable reentry vehicle (MaRV) was tested.
 The official name of this variant may be Hwasong-16A, but it remains unconfirmed.

 MIRV test vehicle

 The two-stage solid-propellant booster, which was used for the tests of Hwasong-16A and Hwasong-16B, was unofficially called as Hwasong-16.
 It is based on the Hwasong-18 solid-fueled ICBM.
+This booster is believed to be an unconfirmed road-moblie, solid-fueled IRBM with possible MIRV-capable.

 On 26 June 2024, North Korea test-fired a missile using the first stage of Hwasong-16 to test multiple independently-targeted reentry vehicles (MIRVs).
-The missile that had the first stage to be used in this test was not officially named, instead, North Korean state media depicting it as an "intermediate-range solid-fuel ballistic missile" and claimed the test was a success.
+The missile that had the first stage to be used in this test was not officially named, instead, North Korean state media depicting it as an "intermediate-range solid-fuel ballistic missile" and claimed the test was a success, with the three warheads being guided to their targets.
+South Korean military detected the launch around 5:30 a.m. and claimed that North Korea possibly launched a hypersonic missile.
 According to South Korea and Japan, the missile flew 250 km with an apogee of 100 km, failed to release any warhead and exploded in midair before falling into Sea of Japan.

 The nose cone of the MIRV test vehicle resembles that of Hwasong-17.